SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 #3.
 Use Woodlands-Johor Shuttle Train

 Apart from using bus services to Johor, a shuttle train service is also available.
-Known as KTM Shuttle Tebrau, the train service transits between Johor Bahru train depot and Woodlands Train Checkpoint only.
+Known as KTM Shuttle Tebrau, the train service transits between JB Sentral, in Johor Bahru, and Woodlands Train Checkpoint only.
 The 5-minute train journey offers a better way to skirt around any congestions on the Causeway, especially during peak hours.

-The ticket per person from Woodlands to Johor is S$5 and from Johor to Woodlands is RM5.
+The ticket per person from Woodlands to JB Sentral is around S$5 and from JB Sentral to Woodlands is RM5.
 Tickets may be booked in advanced.
-However, train services follow a time-table and is less flexible than using bus services.
-Pre-booking of tickets is necessary during peak hours both to Malaysia and back.
+However, train services follow a fixed time-table and is less flexible than using touch-and-go bus services.
+Pre-booking of tickets both to Malaysia and back for peak periods needs to be done several months in advance.
+Tickets for Friday nights and Saturday mornings to Johor Bahru and Sunday nights to Singapore are usually sold out within minutes when they are available.

-Train schedules can be found at KTMB website.
+Train schedules can be found on KTMB mobile app or at KTMB website.

 At Woodlands Checkpoint, you will probably be using the enhanced-Immigration Automated Clearance System (eIACS) if you hold a biometric passport that is registered with the Singapore Immigration & Checkpoint Authority (ICA website) — the following 3 tips will apply to you.

-(As no photographs are allowed in the immigration clearance areas, do try to picture the scenario as I try my best to describe them.)
+(As photographs are not allowed to be taken in the immigration clearance areas, do try to picture the scenario as I try my best to describe them.)

 #4.
 Use Automated Gantries Further to the Sides

-Singapore passport holders are dedicated several gantries nearer to the manual immigration counters.
-Most Singaporeans will head for these gantries — having to walk lesser — and often resulting in longer queues.
+On the left side of the hall, Singapore passport holders are dedicated two gantries nearer to the manual immigration counters.
+Most Singaporeans will head for these gantries — mistaking that Singapore passport holders can use only those two gantries and also having to walk lesser — and often resulting in longer queues.

-To go through the automated clearance system faster, walk a little more to the gantries for "Singapore, Singapore PR and Malaysia Passport", which are further to the left but just beside the the "Singapore Passport Only" gantries.
-The queues are usually shorter during non-peak hours and there are more machines.
+To go through the ACS faster, use the gantries for "Singapore, Singapore PR and Malaysia Passport", which are just beside the "Singapore Passport Only" gantries further to the left.
+The queues are usually shorter during non-peak hours and there are more gantries — each gantry will have its own queue.

 #5.
 Wait, Insert & Press Down to Scan Passport